milansherman2/Creating-a-College-Football-Dataset/README.md

 - Yards/Play: average number of yards allowed per play
 - Yards/G: average number of yards allowed per game

 <b>API data source:</b>
 <p>https://api.collegefootballdata.com/api/docs/?url=/api-docs.json#/rankings/getRankings.
 This API has college football rankings by year and division (FBS, FCS, Division 2, and Division 3).
-The defensive and offensive statistics data is only for FBS division schools, so filtered to FBS schools when importing the data.
+The defensive and offensive statistics data is only for FBS division schools, so I filtered to FBS schools when importing the data.
 Also, the API queries the data by year, regular season or postseason, and week.
 For example, there are generally about 16 weeks in the regular season, so the rankings on any given week are available.
-However, I was only interested in the final rankings since the offensive and defensive statistics data are season level statistics.
-Iiterated on year to get all the years that I needed and added a field for year.
-This data has five fields, and each year will has 25 observations as the rankings generally only include the top 25 teams in the nation.
-I left joined this data to the above merged data, as only 25 out of 130 teams will have a ranking for a given year.
+However, I was only interested in the final rankings since the offensive and defensive statistics data are season level statistics, so I iterated on year to get all the years that I needed and added a field for year.
+This data has five fields, and each year has 25 observations as the rankings generally only include the top 25 teams in the nation.
+Finally, I left joined this data to the above merged data, as only 25 out of 130 teams will have a ranking for a given year.

   <b>Data dictionary:</b>
 - Rank: the final ranking for the season